 Beacon Hill is the easternmost peak of the Santa Monica Mountains, and a terrific, not-too-difficult hike in Griffith Park that offers up some of the most spectacular views in the region.
+As is the case for most destinations in Griffith Park, there are several different ways to hike here.
+This particular route is one of the most direct — a simple out-and-back via the Cadman Trail.

 One of the things I love most about Griffith Park is its range of hiking – you can take a leisurely, stroller-friendly walk along a fire road to the Hollywood Sign or do an intense firebreak trail run up nearly-vertical sections of ridge – sometimes both on the same trail.